 October 18, 2015

-It feels like all of my posts start with an excuse about how busy my week has been, and this week is no exception.
+It feels like all of my posts start with an excuse about how busy my week has been.
+This week is no exception.
+I’ve taken part in some CrossFit sessions, Southampton Tri Club’s Tim Wilks Day triathlon, and Red Skye Sportive.
 Hopefully, I will have more time for blogging in a month’s time when the season winds down.
 Although if Ironman were to have their way, I’d be entering another couple of events this year!

 Tuesday started with a great SUTRI strength and conditioning session with Olly from SolentAthlete.
 We did some technique work and deadlifts.
 I really appreciated the mobility drills as I feel like my joints are seizing up :-S